 However, while global attitudes towards fur are changing, China’s case requires specific attention.
-Though consumer sentiment is embracing animal welfare, the country remains the largest markets for fur consumption.
+Though consumer sentiment is embracing animal welfare, the country remains the largest market for fur consumption.
 And now, given the implications of the pandemic, China could become the world’s leading suppliers of fur too.

 According to Humane Society International, China’s fur animal farming industry is currently worth $61 billion and, therefore, is a notable contributor to local growth and employment.
 Peter Li, the China policy specialist at Humane Society International, explains how that is especially pertinent in China’s economically underdeveloped regions in North and Northeast China.